CIMBA

-CIMBA Italy is a study abroad program in Italy that offers study abroad and degrees for undergraduate, MBA, and Executive-level students.
+CIMBA Italy (Consortium Institute of Management and Business Analysis) is a study abroad program in Italy that offers study abroad and degrees for undergraduate, MBA, and Executive-level students.
 Coursework focuses on American-style learning in business, leadership, journalism, communication, and engineering.
 CIMBA has a campus in Paderno del Grappa in the Veneto region of northern Italy.

 The Tippie College of Business, located at the University of Iowa (UI) in Iowa City, Iowa, USA, is the current degree and credit-granting institution for the program.

 Partner universities

 CIMBA works with both the consortium member and non-member universities.
 This consortium, led by the University of Iowa (UI), comprises more than thirty-five U.S. universities (all Carnegie Foundation research universities), who collectively provide support and guidance for CIMBA's academic programs.
 Students and faculty come primarily from these partner schools:

 History

 In 1985, the Consortium of Universities for International Studies (CUIS) was formed as a non-profit organization with the goal of providing international experience to business professors.
 A few years later, the university consortium created the business institute called CIMBA.
 In 1991, Clemson University became the degree-granting institution and graduated the first MBA class.
 In the mid-1990s, CUIS began its summer graduate study abroad program and created offerings for undergraduate students.
 CUIS began to offer study abroad programs for graduate students in 1997.
 In 1999, the University of Kansas became the degree-granting university for CUIS.
 The following year, CUIS offered its first semester-long program for undergraduate students and then later began to offer journalism and communication courses to undergraduate students.
 In 2008, The University of Iowa became the new credit-granting institution for CUIS, and CIMBA still offers courses through the UI's Tippie College of Business, College of Engineering, and College of Liberal Arts & Sciences.
 The classes offered by the program are taught by professors from the partner universities.
 The program has nearly 10,000 alumni living and working in 44 countries, including more than 1,200 MBA alumni.